 Delta College with the Institute for Study Abroad Ireland (ISIA) presents this exciting study travel course for May 2016 (specific dates TBD).
 The Institute for Study Abroad Ireland (ISAI) is located in Bundoran, Ireland’s famous surf town, County Donegal.
 We’ll explore the land of poets and playwrights, friendly people, and a history steeped in sustainable living!
 You, too, can experience a modern, well-educated society dedicated to political, social and economic progress.
 This course, a combination of on-campus instruction and international travel, will focus on sustainability, architecture, and an environment that serves the community.
 Professional guides and Irish locals will inspire you with authentic stories of Ireland’s earliest inhabitants, poets, playwrights, and musicians.
 You’ll be introduced to the foundation of the Gaelic language and experience the Museum of Free Derry, a national civil rights archive of loss and freedom.
 Students will tour modern green certified buildings, explore century old castles, and ancient Neolithic mounds, sweat lodges, and historical tombs.
 Get ready to surf the awesome Tullan Strand, delight in locally-source / farm-to-table dining, and share in a community service project on the beautiful Bundoran coast.

-Trip cost is $2900 and includes 9 days of travel, flight, transportation, lodging, most meals, site entrance fees.
-(Trip cost and travel dates will be confirmed as of Sept 2015.)
-The cost does NOT include required academic course tuition and fees and students must register and pay for TTI295.
+Trip cost is $2,800 and includes 11 days and 10 nights of travel, flight, transportation, lodging, most meals, site entrance fees.
+The cost does NOT include required academic course tuition and fees and students must register and pay for TTI100.
 The tuition and fees are eligible for financial aid.
 Scholarship and fund raising opportunities will be available.
-For additional information see the TTI295 course outline and travel flyer or contact firstname.lastname@example.org and 989-686-9044 or 989-686-9209.
+For additional information see the TTI100 course outline and travel flyer or contact email@example.com and 989-686-9044 or 989-686-9209.

 The Green Book Project Vol. 2